-Students who participate in the Costa Rica semester program study in San José, the capital city located in the heart of Costa Rica, easily accessible to the whole country.
-Classes are taken at Veritas University with students from all over the world. ¡Pura vida!
+Students who participate in the Costa Rica semester program study in Heredia, located in the heart of Costa Rica, easily accessible to the whole country.
+Classes are taken at Universidad Nacional with students from all over the world. ¡Pura vida!

 When is the program offered?

-Students attend the semester program in the fall semester.
-The semester in Costa Rica begins early in September and lasts through late November.
+Students attend the semester program in the fall or spring semester.
 Upon completion of courses, students can opt for extended travel time before returning to the states.